 - 2 oranges

 - 6 medium eggs

 - grated zest of 1 lemon

 - 1 small orange

 - 300ml double cream

-- Cover two of the oranges with water and simmer, covered, for 3 hours.
-Drain and leave to cool.
-The inner flesh is easy to remove.
-Mash or process to make a smooth puree.
+- Cover the whole oranges with water and boil, covered, for 3 hours.
+Drain, leave to cool then remove the flesh.
+Place the juice and flesh in a food processor and mix to a smooth puree.

-- To make the Cheesecake Cream beat the cream cheese with the sugar, lemon zest, orange zest and lemon juice.
-Whisk the double cream into soft peaks and gently fold in to the cream cheese.
+- For the Cheesecake cream beat the cream cheese with the sugar, lemon zest, orange zest and lemon juice.
+Whisk the cream into soft peaks and gently fold into the cream cheese.